Asian-Pan-Genome/APGp1-Y/07. Analysis of Y-linked variations/README.md

+## Y-linked structural variation (SV)
-This section includes workflow and code scripts for the Y-linked structural variation (SV) analysis.
+This section includes workflow and code scripts for the Y-linked SV analysis.

-1. Identification of MSY large inversions
+- Identification of MSY large inversions

-2. SV analysis for PAR and MSY
+- SV analysis for PAR and MSY